Fundamental building block for all-optical scalable quantum networks: Conclusion

-The major challenge to implementation of our protocol is the preparation of large, multi-photon entangled encoded states.
-However, the required components in our protocol may be compatible with current or near term optical technologies \cite{Eisaman2011,Aharonovich2016}.
-Recent progress in photon sources \cite{Schwartz2016,Collins2013,Silverstone2015} and integrated optics \cite{Prevedel2007,Silverstone2014,Najafi2015,Carolan2015,Rudolph2016} are expected to improve the performance further.
-In addition, our protocol may be useful for designing complicated quantum networks having many participants and different applications.
-This is because i) it yields the same performance in both one-way communication and entanglement distribution designs, and ii) it would be interchangeable or hybridizable with matter-based repeaters \cite{Muralidharan14,Munro12} that employ the same flying qubits in a single network design.
-It may be also valuable to apply our scheme to building all-optical fault-tolerant quantum computations.
+We emphasize that our result is not limited to all-optical quantum communication but generally applicable and valid for any quantum information protocols using Bell measurement on photons \cite{Pirandola2015,QiChao2016,Valivarthi2016}.
+Our scheme may be useful for designing complicated quantum networks having many participants or different applications, because it yields the same performance in two different designs for one-way communication and entanglement distribution.
+Moreover, it can be interchangeable or hybridizable with matter-based repeaters using the same flying qubits \cite{Muralidharan14,Munro12} in a single network design.
+Further studies on repeater architectures \cite{Guha2015,Pant2017,Pant2019} and other applications such as fault-tolerant quantum computation are expected.

-{\bf Acknowledgments.} S.W.L. thanks Koji Azuma for insightful discussions.
-This work was supported by the National Research Foundation of Korea (NRF) through a grant funded by the Korea government (MSIP) (Grant No. 2010-0018295), the Korea Institute of Science and Technology Institutional Program (Project No. 2E27800-18-P043).
-T.C.R. was supported by the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Project number CE110001027).
+\acknowledgments S.W.L. thanks Koji Azuma for insightful discussions.
+This work was supported by the National Research Foundation of Korea (NRF) through grants funded by the Korea government (MSIP) (Grant Nos.
+NRF-2019R1H1A3079890 and NRF-2019M3E4A1080074).
+T.C.R. was supported by the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Project number CE170100012).

-{\bf Appendix.- Decomposition of the encoded Bell states.} The logical Bell states in the party state encoding are (coefficient is omitted hereafter)

-where the first $n$ blocks (from $1$ to $n$) are from one qubit and the following $n$ blocks (from $1'$ to $n'$) are from the other qubit.
-By rearranging the order of blocks $(1,\ldots,n,1',\ldots,n')$ to $(1,1',2,2',\ldots,n,n')$, these can be represented in the form of equally weighted superposition of $n$-fold tensor products of the 1st level Bell states as